Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/BestPractices/CSharp.md

 Try to keep the maximal number of arguments on a method to 3.

 ----------
-Always return an interface type and return the most generic one making sense for the typical consuming code.
+Almost always return an interface type and return the most generic one making sense for the typical consuming code.

     public interface IService
     {